How To Talk To Your Friends And Family About Cosmetic Surgery

 While their judgment didn’t lead me to regret my choice, it did make me question being so vocal about it.
 Should I have kept my cosmetic procedures a secret?
 I’d made subtle changes, so presumably keeping it under wraps would have been a possibility, but it didn’t feel right to me.
 I wanted to share my experience, rather than keep it from my loved ones for fear of a negative reaction.
 Was there a way to educate people about my cosmetic surgery in a way that wouldn’t prompt pessimism?
 Where was that unfavorable reaction coming from?
 In search of answers, I sought out plastic surgery professionals and other patients to learn more.

-“Good plastic surgery is invisible,” says Jason Roostaeian, M.D., Associate Professor of Plastic Surgery at UCLA.
+“Good plastic surgery is invisible,” says Jason Roostaeian, MD, Associate Professor of Plastic Surgery at UCLA and board certified plastic surgeon.
 “My goal is always to produce a result that looks as though my patient might've been born with it.
 Of course, depending upon the area and the extent of what we change, patients may or may not be able to keep their surgery to themselves.”

-As plastic surgery procedures become less detectable, it surely impacts is that having on people’s decisions to disclose them.
-“As technical advances allow for increasingly natural looking results, patients are actually having to face that dilemma more and more frequently," says Dr. Roostaeian.
+As cosmetic surgery procedures become less detectable, it surely impacts people's decisions to disclose them.
+“As technical advances allow for increasingly natural-looking results, patients are actually having to face that dilemma more and more frequently," says Dr. Roostaeian.
 "Fortunately, the popularity of plastic surgery procedures, combined with increased exposure via social media, continues to significantly reduce the stigma associated with aesthetic surgery.”

-Understanding that our society is becoming more accepting of plastic surgery made me feel less self-conscious, but I was curious how other patients had navigated talking to family and friends about their cosmetic surgery.
+Understanding that our society is becoming more accepting of cosmetic surgery made me feel less self-conscious, but I was curious how other patients had navigated talking to family and friends about their procedures.